Lana Wilson: After Tiller

+The Departure

 Wilson's second film, The Departure, is about a Japanese punk rocker-turned-Buddhist priest who works to prevent suicide in Japan.
 In the film the priest confronts his own mortality.
 The Departure premiered at the 2017 Tribeca Film Festival and was picked up by distributor FilmRise.
 In fall 2017 it was released in US theaters to extensive critical acclaim.
 In 2018, it was nominated for the Independent Spirit Award for Best Documentary.
-The Washington Post wrote that the film "explores life’s toughest and most transcendent moments with tenderness, honesty, and care."
-The San Francisco Chronicle called it "a beautiful meditation on the value of life" and "a work of art."
+The Washington Post wrote that the film "explores life's toughest and most transcendent moments with tenderness, honesty, and care".
+The San Francisco Chronicle called it "a beautiful meditation on the value of life" and "a work of art".
 On review aggregator Rotten Tomatoes the film holds a 100% approval rating.
-On Metacritic, the film has a weighted average score of 85 out of 100, indicating "universal acclaim."
+On Metacritic, the film has a weighted average score of 85 out of 100.

+Miss Americana

 Wilson's third documentary, Miss Americana, follows American singer-songwriter Taylor Swift and her life over the course of several years of her career.
-After premiering at the 2020 Sundance Film Festival, the film received critical praise and a standing ovation from the audience.
+After premiering at the 2020 Sundance Film Festival, the film received praise and a standing ovation from the audience.
 Miss Americana is described as an "intimate", "empowering", "genuine" and "funny" documentary by critics, who complimented Wilson's direction, portraying Swift's creative process and discussions on issues such as eating disorder, self esteem and sexual assault.
 It became the highest-rated Netflix-original biographical documentary film in IMDb history.
-On review aggregator website Rotten Tomatoes, the film has a "certified fresh" approval rating of 93% based on 72 reviews, with an average rating of 7.59/10.
-On Metacritic, it has a weighted average score of 65 out of 100, based on 23 critics, indicating "generally favorable reviews".
-The film is a New York Times "Critic's Pick" and an IndieWire "Critic's Pick."
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 72 reviews, with an average rating of 7.59/10.
+On Metacritic, it has a weighted average score of 65 out of 100, based on 23 critics.
+The film is a New York Times "Critic's Pick" and an IndieWire "Critic's Pick".